iamSahdeep/blogsah/src/pages/portfolio/index.md

 ---
-title: Portfolio
+title: Projects
-subtitle: This is an optional subtitle for the portfolio page.
+subtitle: Here are some intresting projects from me to the community.
+All of them are Open Sourced.
-layout_style: mosaic
+layout_style: tiles
 menus:
   main:
     title: Portfolio
     weight: 2
 template: portfolio

 ---